goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 One important fact about an anonymous pipe is that **data is erased from the buffer once it's read**.

 Imagine you want two processes to communicate without using the shell.
 How will you do that with anonymous pipes?
 The simple answer is that you can't.
-When you call the `pipe()`, the kernel creates the buffer that only the **caller process and all its child processes know about**.
+When you call the `pipe()` function, the kernel creates the buffer that only the **caller process and all its child processes know about**.
 No other application process can reference that buffer.
 If you were to call the `pipe()` function in each application process, two separate pipe buffers would be created without any connection between them, defeating the purpose of your processes communicating.
 You might ask, how does the shell do it?
 Every process executed in your shell program is a child of that shell process.
 Remember what I said about how an anonymous pipe buffer created by a process can only be known by the creating application process and all its child processes :-).
 That's how your shell can get separate application processes to communicate.

 We've seen that as cool as anonymous pipes are, it has a limitation.
 That limitation is knowledge, not sharing.
 If one process were to know about another's pipe buffer, it could read and write to that buffer.
 But that knowledge is hidden by the kernel.
 It's isolation by obfuscation!
 What if we want other application processes to read our pipe buffer without sharing process ancestry?
 That's what Named Pipes are for!